On the Inadequacy of the Projective Structure with Respect to the Univalence Axiom: Conclusion

 \section{Conclusion}

 Our work suggests that projective fibrations are a good choice in order to lift a bare type-theoretic fibration structure from a category $\mathscr{C}$ to a functor category $[\mathcal{D},\mathscr{C}]$ even in the presence of non-trivial isomorphisms in $\mathcal{D}$, and eventually to provide the additional structure needed for universes.
-But projective fibrations don't seem to be adequate for the stability of the univalence property.
-The fact that projective fibrations prove to be unsuitable for univalence lies in the strongness of the projective homotopy equivalences. \\ Nevertheless, the model presented in this article provides a new model of type theory with dependent sums, dependent products, identity types and a universe.
-Moreover, to the best of our knowledge it was the first model derived from a Quillen model structure where not all objects are cofibrant.
-If it should happen in a model that not all objects are fibrant-cofibrant, then our method of proof makes it clear that even when a whole model structure is available at hand only the classes of fibrations, acyclic cofibrations and right homotopy equivalences are relevant in the context of type theory. \\ Last, this model together with the model in \cite{bordg:invariance}, using the Quillen equivalent injective model structure on the same bare category, gives a counterexample to a tentative \emph{model invariance problem}\footnote{\url{https://ncatlab.org/homotopytypetheory/show/model+invariance+problem}} suggested by Michael Shulman.
+But, projective fibrations do not seem to be adequate for the stability of the univalence property due to the lack of projective homotopy equivalences. \\ Nevertheless, the model presented in this article provides a new model of type theory with dependent sums, dependent products, identity types and a universe.
+To the best of our knowledge it was the first model derived from a Quillen model structure where not all objects are cofibrant.
+If it should happen in a model that not all objects are fibrant-cofibrant, then our method of proof makes it clear that even when a whole model structure is available at hand only the classes of fibrations, acyclic cofibrations and right homotopy equivalences are relevant in the context of type theory. \\ Moreover, this model together with the model in \cite{Bordg2019}, using the Quillen equivalent injective model structure on the same bare category, gives a counterexample to a tentative \emph{model invariance problem}\footnote{\url{https://ncatlab.org/homotopytypetheory/show/model+invariance+problem}} suggested by Michael Shulman. \\ Last, as explained in \cite{lmcs:3217} the definition of propositional truncation in Martin-L\"of type theory is an open problem$\colon$ ``Is weak propositional truncation definable in Martin-L\"of type theory ?
+This is commonly believed to not be the case.
+However, the standard models do have propositional truncation, making it hard to find a concrete proof.'' (p.34 \textit{ibid.}).
+One could check whether the propositional truncation holds in this weird projective model in $\GGpd$.
+In the negative, it would provide a way to solve this open problem.